 Mozambique is synonomous with good food, sandy white beaches and excellent diving and snorkelling.
 With a 2500 km long coastline and numerous islands, Mozambique is the ideal snorkelling destination.
-The ocean water is subject to the warm Benguela current, and even beginners can experience amazing underwater sights.
+The ocean water is subject to the warm Agulhas current, and even beginners can experience amazing underwater sights.
 There are some well known reefs, but plenty of relatively unknown spots waiting to be explored!

 There is, of course, the ever popular Tofo and Barra Peninsula where you may be treated to a rare sighting of a Manta Ray or Whale Shark.
 Blue Footprints Eco-lodge is a lovely small lodge suitably located in this area.